 I’ve heard it said that we are all legalists at heart.
-Are you a legalist?
-You might be surprised at the subtle ways we fall into it.
+Are there some subtle ways we fall into it?

 Isaiah 37 & 38

-The Galatians, who had received the Gospel of salvation by grace, had been infiltrated by Judaizers, men who wanted to impose their own legalistic requirements on them.
-It’s as if someone came into your church or mine and began to hold his own Bible study telling people they are not really saved unless they’ve been baptized, or unless they become vegetarians, get circumcised, take communion every week, worship on a certain day, or some other list of requirements.
+In today’s reading, the Galatians, who had received the Gospel of salvation by grace, had been infiltrated by Judaizers, men who wanted to impose their own legalistic requirements on them.
+It’s as if someone came into your church or mine and began to hold his own Bible study telling people they are not really saved unless they’ve been baptized, become vegetarians, get circumcised, take communion every week, worship on a certain day, or some other list of requirements.
 It may sound foolish, but if you don’t know the truth and have it firmly fixed in your mind, you will fall for anything!

-Legalism is much easier to fall into than we might think, but sometimes it shows up in very subtle ways.
-Many people who sit in church every week, when asked if they are sure they’ll get to heaven will say “yes,” but when asked why, will say “because I’m a pretty good person.”
+Legalism can show up in other, more subtle ways.
+Many people who sit in church every week, when asked if they’re sure they’ll get to heaven will say “yes,” but when asked why, will say “because I’m a pretty good person.”

 What is that?
 It’s salvation by works.
-It’s legalism!
+It’s one form of legalism!
 They may have received the gospel on an intellectual level, but in their hearts believe they must add something to it, and certainly must do something to keep themselves saved.

-“I homeschool my kids, take them to church, raise them right so, while they may make a few foolish choices, they will turn out right.”
+“I homeschool my kids, take them to church, raise them right so, how could my son say he doesn’t believe?”
 Or …

 “We tithe and give to other good causes, how could God have allowed my husband to lose his job.”
 Or …